New lighting and pocket gardens for Honor Park in Fort Oglethorpe

 Many local groups, businesses and individuals have already donated to and worked in the park to make it something special.
 They’ve cleaned up the once-swampy area designated for the park, planted memorial trees, flowers and shrubbery, placed benches and, most recently, installed and dedicated an “Honor Chair” to represent POWs and MIAs.

-The next addition to the park will be ten decorative lamp posts with LED lights along the walkway passing through the park.
-The lights will be funded by a $17,000 grant from North Georgia Electric Membership Corporation.
+The next addition to the park will be 10 decorative lamp posts with LED lights along the walkway passing through the park.
+The lights will be funded by a $17,000 grant from North Georgia Electric Membership Corp.

 “We’re so excited and thankful for this grant,” says Stinnett.
 “It will make Honor Park even more beautiful and safer.”